Inquisition

-With the exception of the Papal States, the institution of the Inquisition was abolished in the early 19th century, after the Napoleonic Wars in Europe and the Spanish American wars of independence in the Americas.
-The institution survived as part of the Roman Curia, but in 1908 it was renamed the Supreme Sacred Congregation of the Holy Office.
-In 1965, it became the Congregation for the Doctrine of the Faith.
-In 2022, this office was renamed the Dicastery for the Doctrine of the Faith.
+The scope of the inquisitions grew significantly in response to the Protestant Reformation and the Catholic Counter-Reformation.
+In 1542, a putative governing institution, the Supreme Sacred Congregation of the Roman and Universal Inquisition was created.
+With the exception of the Papal States, ecclessiastical inquisition courts were abolished in the early 19th century, after the Napoleonic Wars in Europe and the Spanish American wars of independence in the Americas.
+The papal institution survived as part of the Roman Curia, although it underwent a series of name and focus changes, now part of the Dicastery for the Doctrine of the Faith.